caxlsx/caxlsx_rails/README.md

 * If it says your template is missing, check that its extension is `.xlsx.axlsx`.
 * If you get the error `uninitialized constant Mime::XSLX` you have used `format.xslx` instead of `format.xlsx`, or something similar.

+### Mailer Attachments: No content, cannot read

+If you are having problems with rendering a template and attaching it to a template, try a few options:

+* Make sure the attachment template does not have the same name as the mailer.
+* After you have rendered the template to string, and before you call the mailer, execute `self.instance_variable_set(:@_lookup_context, nil)`.
+If you must do this, please open an issue.

 ### Generated Files Can't Be Opened
 ### Invalid Byte Sequence in UTF-8